TURNING ATTENTION TO ADHD

 turning attention to adhd

-The smallest proportion of the population on ADHD medication was found in the West; Hawaii ranked lowest among all states in the country with only 0.4% of its residents on an ADHD treatment – far below any other state.
+with only 0.4% of its residents on an ADHD treatment – far below any

 Of note, while the number of people using ADHD medications is highest in the South, it is also the region where individual patients fill the fewest ADHD medication prescriptions. in 2012, the average number of ADHD medications filled per patient in the South was 6.87 as compared to 7.47 in the Midwest, the region with the greatest per patient fill rate.
 The fact that out-of-pocket costs are highest in the South could be a factor impacting patients’ use of medications.
 (See the section cost of ADHD Treatments on page 22 for more details.)